 This was an option we considered, as the drive to Tulum is pretty straightforward and there’s basically just the one highway down the coast.
 But after hearing a number of people’s stories about being pulled over and fined for no reason, and having to hand over all their cash to the police, I decided against it.
 This type of practice is ridiculous, but what can be done?
 If you want to take your chances, there are car rental agencies at the airport.
 Read up on the insurance policies before going.
 Booking.com is a good place to compare prices on rental cars and book ahead.
 The freedom of having your own car is appealing, but I just didn’t want to deal with it.

 This option is similar to the private transfer except they sell each seat.
-An example is Super Shuttle.
 So if you are traveling solo, or even with two, it will likely be cheaper than the private transfer.
 Roundtrip prices for one person seem to be around $50-$65.
 For two though, it adds up to being almost as costly as the private transfer option.
 Traveling as a couple, we decided to save time (no other stops or waiting for other passengers) and have the van to ourselves with the option of a quick stop at the bank or store.

 Money in Tulum

 The currency is the Mexican Peso.
 When you google the currency exchange, 1 US dollar is around 18 pesos.
 In Tulum, you’ll likely get more like 17 pesos per dollar.
 If you’ve never been to Tulum, maybe you’re thinking…”Mexico is cheap!”
 That may be the case in other areas of Mexico, but Tulum is like the Hamptons of Mexico.
-Think of it as a glorified hippie summer camp version.
+Think of it as a glorified hippie luxury summer camp.
 Expect to pay what you would for food and hotels in expensive cities in the US or Europe.
 But you can definitely find cheap tacos at a little beach shack or lots of great lodging and food options in the pueblo for considerably cheaper.

 Very few places accept credit cards throughout Tulum.
 We did use them at some of the more upscale restaurants we dined at, one nice boutique I shopped at, as well as to pay our hotel charges at the end of our stay.
 Other than that, most everything is cash only.